Trey Hollingsworth: Committee assignment

-Hollingsworth had served on the House Financial Services Committee since taking office in 2017 and has been active in financial services policy.
+Hollingsworth served on the House Financial Services Committee since taking office in 2017 and was active in financial services policy.

 Capital markets

 116th United States Congress

 In 2019, Hollingsworth introduced the Senior Security Act, which aims to protect senior citizen investors from financial fraud and abuse.
 Also in 2019, he introduced a bipartisan bill, the Fannie Mae and Freddie Mac Lobbying Regulation Act, to ban government-sponsored enterprises officials, including Fannie Mae and Freddie Mac, from lobbying members of Congress.

-Fintech/digital assets

-117th United States Congress
+Finance, fintech, and digital assets

 In 2022, Hollingsworth and Josh Gottheimer led a bipartisan letter to the United States Department of the Treasury asking for more information about Tether's exposure to foreign assets.
+In 2019, Hollingsworth and Emanuel Cleaver led a bipartisan letter to FinCEN asking its director to investigate using artificial intelligence and machine learning to more efficiently detect and deter financial crimes, such as fraud, in cooperation with banks.

 Political positions

 Agriculture

 Hollingsworth introduced the Livestock Protection Act to protect farmer's livestock from predatory black vultures after local farmers brought the issue to his attention during a town hall.
 In the 115th Congress, Hollingsworth voted for the 2018 Farm Bill to fund and update the Department of Agriculture.